CS-EVA-LAB/distrobox-rootless-docker/README.md

 distrobox enter "YOUR_CONTAINER_NAME"
 ```

-### **Note**
+> ### **⚠️ Note ⚠️**

-If you plan on continue running the docker container after you log out, and you don't want systemd to kill all processes under `user*.slice`, there are two options:
+>If you plan on continue running the docker container after you log out, and you don't want systemd to kill all processes under `user*.slice`, there are two options:

-1. leave a tmux session open on the host (since there is at least one user logged in the system, systemd won't kill the user session).
+>   1. leave a tmux session open on the host (since there is at least one user logged in the system, systemd won't kill the user session).

-2. use `loginctl enable-linger` on the current user.
+>   2. use `loginctl enable-linger` on the current user.

 # Enjoy being **root/God** !